- Virtual Loudoun Distance Learning

 How do I sign up for Virtual Loudoun Distance Learning Program?

 Families requesting Distance Learning should first contact their student’s school counselor or school administrator to discuss if their educational needs will be met by the Virtual Loudoun Distance Learning Program.
-After a chance to discuss the program, families can log on to the web-based application.
-If applicable, there will be a space to securely upload documentation from your child’s health care provider or provide details about how distance learning will academically support your student.
+After a chance to discuss the program, families can log in and complete the web-based application with details about how distance learning will academically support their student.
 A committee will review all Distance Learning applications and determine a child’s ability to participate in the Distance Learning Program.
 The decisions will be made on a rolling basis and families will be notified as soon as possible.

-Review the Distance Learning registration page to access the needed form and information.
+Review the Distance Learning registration page to access the needed information.